ijustlikemessingwithgitnstuff/testing/README.md

 <ul><li><code>r123</code> will be autolinked to the revision detail page for that revision in the current project.</li></ul>

 There is currently no way to disable this type of autolinking.
-See [issue 996](https://code.google.com/p/support/issues/detail?id=996).<br>
+See <a href='https://code.google.com/p/support/issues/detail?id=996'>issue 996</a>.<br>
 <br>
 <pre><code>For example: Please add a comment on issue 123 rather than adding more review comments to r456. <br>
 </code></pre>

-Renders as: Please add a comment on [issue 123](https://code.google.com/p/support/issues/detail?id=123) rather than adding more review comments to [r456](https://code.google.com/p/support/source/detail?r=456).<br>
+Renders as: Please add a comment on <a href='https://code.google.com/p/support/issues/detail?id=123'>issue 123</a> rather than adding more review comments to <a href='https://code.google.com/p/support/source/detail?r=456'>r456</a>.<br>
 <br>
 <br>
 <h3>Links to external pages</h3>